rbinksy/rbinksy/README.md

 ### Hi there 👋

-- 🔭 I'm a developer living in London, UK.
+- 🔭 I'm a software engineer living in London, UK.
 I work at Credit Karma.
-- 👨‍💻 I’m currently working as a product engineer.
+- 👨‍💻 I’m currently working on product and AI engineering.
 You can reach me [here](mailto:craig.rich@hotmail.co.uk).

 **Socials:**